stabilityprotocol/docs/docs/builders/getting_started.md

 ### Address Balance

 On Stability, the address.balance operation will not function as expected.
 This operation, which is used to retrieve the balance of Ether (or any native token) held by an address, relies on the existence of a native token.
-In the absence of such a token, this operation will return the balance of the selected DNT (Decentralized Native Token) token.
 For example:

 ```bash
 function getBalance() public view returns (uint) {